Marsusss/CNN_for_charged_particle_detection/README.md

 Improvements to be made:

-You should deffinatly utilize that the math is symmetric under simultaneous charge and pT inversion.
+You should deffinatly utilize that the math is symmetric under simultaneous charge and phi0 inversion.
 That means each image could be split in two (with a slight overlap).
 This would ease the training and reduce the effect of bending lines for low pT.
 This modification should prolly be done in the notebook.
+Edit: I implemented a "get_smart_image" function for this in the CNN.
+You can use that.
+You still need to edit other places to make sure that the new number of events and size of the qOpT dimension fits other places.

 In the data extraction you could change the calculations in HTTHoughTransformTool.cxx so that the x-axis involves sin(phi0 - phi) or whatever the exact math was.
 The idea is